 In the previous article, we’ve discussed what link juice is.

-However, there’s more to backlinks than being “nofollow” or “dofollow”.
+However, there’s more to links than being “nofollow” or “dofollow”.

-Besides those two, the most common link attributes you’ll see are ‘noopener” and “noreferrer”.
+Besides those two, the most common rel attributes you’ll see are noopener noreferrer.

-In this article, we’ll demystify exactly what these mean, and whether they have any effect on your SEO.
+In this article, we’ll demystify what rel=”noopener noreferrer” means, how it affects external links, and whether it has any impact on your SEO.

 Link building cheat sheet